top of page

 especially the local Hakimim (wise men)."

-Consider this my apology . . .
+Consider this my apology. . . .

 I have never exclusively focused on the Teachings

-I swim in that great ocean
+rather, I swim in that great ocean,

 of the now gathered together in the same room

-for the first time in history,
+of our consideration for the first time in history,

 They are my Torah,